samiamlabs/minireach_docs/source/demo.rst

    :figclass: align-centered

-You can to this by selecting `pall` under the `Insert` tab and using the move tool to place it in to the rack.
+You can to this by selecting `pall` under the `Insert` tab and using the move tool to place it into the rack.

 .. figure:: _static/gazebo_pallet.png
    :width: 100%